Radio-Television Symphony Orchestra of Serbia (RTS) – Belgrade Beat

 The music was beautiful!
 The program lasted a few hours and included two pieces:

-Dvorak’s dramatic New World Symphony is a favorite!
+Dvorak’s dramatic New World Symphony is an all-time favorite of mine!

 Pianist Eugen Indjic and Conductor Bojan Sudjic